-For more about the importance of emotions in our lives, I recommend the book Emotional Intelligence by Daniel Goleman.
+For more about the importance of emotions in our lives, I highly recommend the book Emotional Intelligence by Daniel Goleman.

 Emotional repression is at the root of a great deal of mental suffering.
 The solution is to learn to feel and express the emotion that has been repressed.
-For a practical workshop on dealing with difficult emotions, go to The Mental Toolbox.

 Fear is paralyzing because it activates our brain's fight-or-flight response, which affects every organ in our body.
 We lose the ability to think clearly and to remember things, which is what happens for performers during stage fright.
 Getting the heck out of there or ceasing movement like a deer in the headlights in the hope that a predator doesn't notice us, becomes our only priority.

 Fear is a good thing because without it we would kill ourselves off almost immediately without it, but we generally notice most the fears that bother us by holding us back.
 You don't want to desensitize yourself to the fear of playing in oncoming traffic, for instance.